jbrepogmailcom/ubuntu-quest-secondary-screen/README.md

 - If you are on X11, your laptop display may briefly turn off during setup/reset.
 - On Wayland, the script temporarily disables the **Compiz Windows Effect** extension to prevent visual issues when launching Immersed.
 - You can modify the AppImage path if you store it elsewhere.
-- If you modify screen resolutions or display settings manually, you might need to adjust the commands in `set3200.sh` or `vr.sh`.
+- If you manually change screen resolutions or display settings, you might need to adjust commands in `set3200.sh` or `vr.sh`.

 ---